kodosa7/bug-flow/README.md

 - WIP

 ## Notes
-Due to html2canvas library limitations, PNG for the Dev BugFlow logo was used
+- Due to html2canvas library limitations, PNG for the Dev BugFlow logo was used
 instead of SVG.
-Sorry :-(
+- Doesn't render correctly in Firefox.